SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Github/Use_Github_Guidelines.md

 ## Adding topics to a repository

-Topics must be used to help categorize the repositories and help users find them when exploring Github.
+Topics must be used to help categorize the repositories and help users find them when exploring GitHub.

 Here is a list of topics you should use (this list is to be extended):